-The dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
+The dentist and dental hygienist described to us the procedures they used to improve the outcomes for patients with gum disease.
 This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.